 5. Plan a Family Photoshoot

 Need an excuse to get the whole family dressed in their Holiday best?
 Plan a fun family photo shoot for an activity you’ll look back on for years.
 Just remember to bring hot cocoa and treats to keep the kids smiling through the end of the activity.
-Looking for the perfect family photo idea to hang on your wall?
-If so, check out our resource on Christmas photo ideas.
+Looking for the perfect family photo idea to send to family and friends?
+Create a custom photo Christmas card to share with your loved ones.

 6. Start a New Family Tradition